WFNT

-WFNT (1470 kHz) is a commercial AM radio station in Flint, Michigan.
-It is owned by Townsquare Media and broadcasts a talk radio format.
-The studios and transmitter are on East Bristol Road in Burton.
+WFNT (1470 kHz) was a commercial AM radio station in Flint, Michigan.
+It was owned by Townsquare Media and until December 31, 2023, broadcast a talk radio format.
+The studios and transmitter were on East Bristol Road in Burton.

-By day, WFNT is powered at 5,000 watts.
-But at night, to avoid interfering with other stations on 1470 AM, it reduces power to 1,000 watts.
-WFNT uses a directional antenna with a three-tower array.
-The transmitter is on FDP Drive near Bristol Road in Burton.
+By day, WFNT was powered at 5,000 watts.
+At night, to avoid interfering with other stations on 1470 AM, it reduced power to 1,000 watts.
+WFNT used a directional antenna with a three-tower array.
+The transmitter was on FDP Drive near Bristol Road in Burton.

+Programming included mostly syndicated conservative talk shows during the day and sports talk overnight.
+Most hours began with an update from Fox News Radio.
+The station was also a partial affiliate of Fox Sports Radio.

 Programming

-Weekdays begin with a local talk and information show hosted by Steve Gruber.
-The rest of the weekday schedule is nationally syndicated shows from Sean Hannity, Dennis Prager, Brian Kilmeade and Brandon Tatum, with Fox Sports Radio heard overnight.
-On weekends, repeats of weekday shows air, along with specialty shows on the outdoors and guns.
-Bill Handel on The Law is heard on Sunday afternoons.
-Most hours begin with an update from Fox News Radio.
+Weekdays on WFNT began with the Steve Gruber Show, a statewide conservative talk show originating from sister station WJIM in Lansing, Michigan.
+Talk shows of local interest were heard late mornings on WFNT, including subject matter such as guns, history, and shopping.
+Some of these programs were brokered programming.